rethinkdb/horizon-docs/getting-started.md

 ```

 From here you can start to interact with Horizon collections.
 Having `--dev` mode enabled on
-the Horizon Server creates collections and indexes automatically so you can get your
+the Horizon server creates collections and indexes automatically so you can get your
 application setup with as little hassle as possible.

 > **Note:** With `--dev` mode enabled, collections and indexes will